joinpursuit/AC_4_Web/bridge/lessons/02_variables.md

 var sum = num1 + num2
 ```

 > Ex.
 In the following code, explain the evaluation process when assigning a value to the variable `sentence`.
-What would be printed to the screen?
+What would be logged to the screen?

 ```js
 var string = 'My favorite number is '